 Independent study allows students to study in an area not covered in the regular biology course offerings.
 The student undertakes substantial independent study in a defined biological field, meets regularly with faculty supervisor, and prepares some form of presentation of the material learned.
 The student must obtain permission of supervisor and complete an independent study form available from the Office of the Registrar and Academic Advising or its Web site.

 Students apply computational techniques and tools to the analysis of biological data.
 From mining large genetic sequence databases to simulating population dynamics, computer programming is rapidly becoming essential to the study of a broad range of biological systems.
 This course introduces computer programming to biologists and allows for the creative application of this skill to an array of biological questions, with an emphasis on advanced genetics topics.
-Prerequisites: Biology 227 and 233, or Biology 126 and 233.
-Offered alternate years.
+Prerequisite: BIO 233.

 The cell is the fundamental unit of life, capable of growth, motility, signal transduction, and functional specialization.
 Students study features common to cells: their macromolecular components, metabolism, membrane transport, motility, signal mechanisms, and intracellular trafficking, seeing how these are elaborated in cells with particular specializations.
 Research techniques suitable for cell biology are emphasized.
 Students attend lectures plus one three-hour laboratory per week.
-Prerequisites: Biology 227 and 233, or Biology 125 and 233, or permission of instructor.
+Prerequisites: BIO 227 and BIO 233, or BIO 125 and BIO 233, or permission of instructor.
 Counts toward neuroscience concentration.

 Biology/Environmental Studies 350: Biogeochemistry: Theory and Application